Tria-Studio/Tria-OS-Docs/EffectScript.md

 In order for the EffectScript to communicate we use RemoteEvents which are fired from the MapScript to the EffectScript.

-When a round starts all the old EffectScripts are deleted and if a new EffectScript is present, the script will be inserted into the Players PlayerGUI, this is to prevent the EffectScript from being deleted if the player dies.
+When a round starts all the old EffectScripts are deleted and if a new EffectScript is present, the script will be inserted into the Players PlayerGui, this is to prevent the EffectScript from being deleted if the player dies.

-If you wish to manually edit the EffectScript the location of it is `game.Players.LocalPlayer.PlayerGUI.Timer` Keep in mind that reparenting the EffectScript will cause the EffectScript not to be deleted on the next round and can potentially cause memory leaks.
+If you wish to manually edit the EffectScript the location of it is `game.Players.LocalPlayer.PlayerGui` Keep in mind that reparenting the EffectScript will cause the EffectScript not to be deleted on the next round and can potentially cause memory leaks.

 ## Examples of usage